-Policy Sustainable Consumption and Production Plan for the North West 2010-2012 Document Key Aims, Vision for 2020 - To achieve a more sustainable, resource efficient, low carbon north Objectives and west by 2020 through continuous economic and social progress that makes best use of Policies resources to meet the needs and aspirations of the north west for a better quality of life.
-Five Key Outcomes: Transformation of resources use with the region consuming sustainably - focus on food, chemicals, construction and water; The public sector leading the way - transform the use of resources and purchase resource efficient, low carbon products; Business are sustainable and provide resource efficient, low carbon products; Waste, when unavoidably produced is seen as a valuable resource - zero waste sent to landfill and commercial recycling rates improved; North West Low Carbon and Environmental Goods and Services sector capitalising on growth opportunities in SCP Each of the five outcomes discussed have related actions to ensure delivery.
+December (in the line of the control Recover value (including recycling) from at least 70% of all C&I wastes by 2020 Key Document Themes 1-4, 5,9-13, 15, 16, 17, 19, 20, 23, 24, 28, 29, 30, 31 Policy Document Sustainable Consumption and Production Plan for the North West 2010-2012 Key Aims, Objectives and Policies Vision for 2020 - To achieve a more sustainable, resource efficient, low carbon north west by 2020 through continuous economic and social progress that makes best use of resources to meet the needs and aspirations of the north west for a better quality of life.
+Five Key Outcomes: Transformation of resources use with the region consuming sustainably - focus on food, chemicals, construction and water; ■ The public sector leading the way - transform the use of resources and purchase resource efficient, low carbon products; Business are sustainable and provide resource efficient, low carbon products; Waste, when unavoidably produced is seen as a valuable resource - zero waste sent to landfill and commercial recycling rates improved; North West Low Carbon and Environmental Goods and Services sector capitalising on growth opportunities in SCP Each of the five outcomes discussed have related actions to ensure delivery.
 Maximising Waste as a Resource: The waste private and public sector should work together towards zero waste to landfill: That improves infrastructure for all the region's waste Promotes best practice in waste prevention; Prioritises waste re-use/treatment options in terms of resource value, resource impact and embodied carbon; Reduces embodied energy and resource loss by recycling more paper, textiles, glass, tyres, plastics, cathode ray tubes, WEEE; Increase recycling rates from public sector and SMEs.
 Key Actions; Delivery of Zero Waste - that includes low resource, low carbon infrastructure for the NW's waste, promote exemplar practice in cost efficient waste prevention and management, evolve Multi Area Agreements for waste prevention; Increase commercial and industrial waste arising - set targets for C&I recycling, identify collection/infrastructure needs/build capacity, involve public, third sector organisations and private organisations.
-Indicators of Success: Reduction in tonnes of CO2 emissions per GVA against a 2006 baseline; Reduction in waste produced per unit of GVA against a 2006 baseline.
-Targets Support the RWS to recycle 50% of commercial and industrial waste by 2020 Recover value from 70% of all commercial and industrial waste by 2020 2012 Targets: NWDA Recycling Rate of 80%, green travel plan and sustainable procurement Environment Agency zero waste to landfill, 80% of office waste recycled and a sustainable procurement policy; GONW will have made progress towards a target of 30% reduction in carbon budget by 2020, reduced waste arising by 25%, recycling 75of waste and reducing water use by 25%;
+Indicators of Success: ■ Reduction in tonnes of CO2 emissions per GVA against a 2006 baseline; Reduction in waste produced per unit of GVA against a 2006 baseline.
+Targets Support the RWS to recycle 50% of commercial and industrial waste by 2020 Recover value from 70% of all commercial and industrial waste by 2020 2012 Targets: NWDA Recycling Rate of 80%, green travel plan and sustainable procurement plan; Environment Agency zero waste to landfill, 80% of office waste recycled and a sustainable procurement policy;